+Option courses will usually be taught through tutorials or small seminars, but teaching practices may vary across options as best accommodates the content being taught, or the number of students taking the course.
 As a general rule of thumb, you may expect to see your Option tutors for c.
-4-6 small group sessions, for which you will produce pieces of formative written work and / or oral presentations.
+4-6 small group sessions, for which you will produce pieces of formative written work and/or oral presentations.
 Your tutor will explain the precise number/combination of pieces.
-Option courses vary in their format according to the conventions of the participating Faculty, but students must meet the obligations established by their tutor.